 - ½ cup rolled oats

-- ⅓ cup light brown sugar (can substitute with coconut sugar to make it refined sugar free)
+- ⅓ cup light brown sugar or coconut sugar

 - ½ teaspoon salt